-The following statement shows the total gross value of assets during each financial year which were re-valued using historical cost and current valuation methods, or against which expenditure was incurred.
+The following statement shows the total gross value of assets during each financial year which were formally re-valued using current valuation methods.
 This provides an indication of the progress of the Authority's 5-year rolling programme for the revaluation of fixed assets.